Back to blog

 Ease of use

-Making content updates no longer requires a developer.
-Marketers, designers, and other business users can easily make updates without technical expertise and help from the IT team.
-Little to no coding is required to make changes to the presentation layer.
+Content updates no longer require a developer.
+Marketers, designers and other business users can easily make updates without technical expertise or help from the IT team.
+Changing the presentation layer requires little to no coding.

 Challenges of headless commerce architecture